 Dasher Challenges.
 DoorDash regularly runs bonus challenges where completing a set number of deliveries in a set window earns extra.
 Worth keeping an eye on inside the app.

-• DasherDirect — a Dasher-exclusive debit card with instant access to your earnings after every delivery, plus cashback on gas.
-(Subject to approval.)
+Get paid your way: - Weekly direct deposit — automatically deposited every Monday for the prior week's earnings. - Fast Pay — cash out daily.
+Fees apply. - DasherDirect — a Dasher-exclusive debit card with instant access to your earnings after deliveries, plus cashback on gas.
+Subject to approval.

 🚗 Start Dashing — Sign Up Free →